plone/ploneorg.admin/sysadmin/documentation/systems.rst

 Plone.org systems
 =================

-These are the community managed servers as of April 2010**.
+These are the community managed servers as of October 2010*.

 .. contents::